Talk about a game changer.

 The Direct Project provides only the first of these three prerequisite components.

-Through informatics another paradigm shift in information management which provides the ability to share and read medical records across diverse service providers and records management administrators.
-All stakeholders will have access to and are able to read the required information necessary to treat the patient.
-Mr. Anthony M. Ferrante Director of Business Development at Computer Design and Integration, LLC and Mr. Tomas Gregorio, Sr. Executive Director at New Jersey Innovation Institute an NJIT Corporation have spear headed this particular initiative that has made it possible for five hospitals in the Newark, New Jersey area to access the records of a patient.
+Through informatics another paradigm shift in information management which provides the ability to share and read medical records.
+All stakeholders are able to read at a laypersons level the required information necessary to treat the patient.
+Mr. Anthony M. Ferrante Director of Business Development at Computer Design and Integration, LLC and Mr. Tomas Gregorio, Sr. Executive Director at New Jersey Innovation Institute an NJIT Corporation.

-So how have these applications driven by technology impacted the average employee and their skills?
-The art and science of change management provide a tested methodology that supports and enables a higher level of engagement by more and more of a company’s employees at all levels to be engaged in the use of these changes so that long term acceptance can be assured and maintained?
+So what has these applications and technology driven developments have to do with the average employee and their skills?
+The art and science of change management provide support that enables a higher level of engagement by more and more of a company’s employees at all levels to be engaged in the use of these changes so that long term acceptance can be assured and maintained?